-Thymus are low growing hardy perennial herbs.
+Thymus are a genus of low growing hardy perennial herbs.

-Some common names for Thymus include Thyme, silver edge thyme and Mother of thyme.
+Some common names for Thymus include Thyme, Silver edge thyme, and Mother of thyme.

 Wild / lemon thyme (Thymus pulegioides)

 Thyme is usually grown as a herb.
 The leaves of thyme can be harvested at any time when fresh thyme is required for cooking.

 Common Garden Thyme (Thymus Vulgaris) by Wallygrom.

 Thymus vulgaris (Common Thyme), photograph by Forest and Kim Starr; CC.